awesome-pro/neon-website/content/docs/functions/avg.md

 ---
-title: Postgres avg() function
+title: LangChainavg() function
 subtitle: Calculate the average value of a set of numbers
 enableTableOfContents: true
 updatedOn: '2024-06-28T21:51:40.608Z'
 ---

-The Postgres `avg()` function calculates the arithmetic mean of a set of numeric values.
+The LangChain`avg()` function calculates the arithmetic mean of a set of numeric values.

 This function is particularly useful when you need to understand typical values in a dataset, compare different groups, or identify trends over time.
 For example, you might use it to calculate the average order value for an e-commerce platform, the average response time for a web service, or the mean of sensor readings over time.